TrorYongOCR: Encoder-Decoder Model for Scene Text Recognition

 Compared to PARSeq

-For PARSeq model which is an encoder-decoder architecture, text decoder uses position embedding as query vector, character embedding (token embedding plus position embedding) as context vector, and the latent state from image encoder as memory for the cross-attention mechanism (see Figure 3 of (Bautista and Atienza 2022)).
+PARSeq model is an encoder-decoder model that implements Permuted Language Modeling (Yang et al. 2019): the text decoder uses position embedding as query vector, character embedding (token embedding plus position embedding) as context vector, and the latent state from image encoder as memory for the cross-attention mechanism (see Figure 3 of (Bautista and Atienza 2022)).
+PARSeq’s encoder aims to extract image features that help the decoder’s character-image alignment.
+It uses fixed resolution \((128, 32)\) (i.e., fixed aspect ratio equals to \(4\)).
+This is significantly different from TrorYongOCR’s encoder that tries to project image patches into character embedding space.
+Moreover, TrorYongOCR can process input image of arbitrary aspect ratio.

 Compared to DTrOCR

-For DTrOCR which is a decoder-only architecture, the image embedding (patch embedding plus position embedding) is concatenated with input character embedding (a [SEP] token is added at the beginning of input character embedding to indicate sequence separation.
-[SEP] token is equivalent to bos token in TrorYongOCR), and causal self-attention mechanism is applied to the concatenation from layer to layer to generate text autoregressively (see Figure 2 of (Fujitake 2024)).
+DTrOCR is a decoder-only model.
+The image embedding (i.e., patch embedding plus position embedding) is concatenated with the input character embedding to form query vector.
+[SEP] token is added at the beginning of input character embedding to indicate sequence separation ([SEP] token is equivalent to bos token in TrorYongOCR).
+Causal self-attention mechanism is then applied to the query vector from layer to layer to generate characters autoregressively (see Figure 2 of (Fujitake 2024)).
+In contrast, TrorYongOCR concatenates input character embedding with image encoding to form key and value vectors for the single decoder block.

 TrorYongOCR is implemented as a PyPI package and can be installed via